Noise Resilience and Robust Convergence Guarantees for the Variational Quantum Eigensolver: Converting Noise into Perturbed Observables

 with $\tilde{U}_{\mathrm{e,j}}(\eta_j, \theta) =V^\dagger_{L,j}(\theta) U_{\mathrm{e,j}}(\eta_j) V_{L,j}(\theta)$.
 By Taylor expansion of the matrix exponential, it is easy to check that

 Defining $\tilde{H}_{\mathrm{e},j}=V^\dagger_{L,j}(\theta) H_{\mathrm{e,j}}V_{L,j}(\theta)$,

-In case noise is present on each layer, we repeat the procedure for each layer iteratively and our statement is proven. \end{proof} It remains to show that $\tilde{O}(\theta)$ is bounded.
-This is easily done by checking that it is a finite sum of bounded elements.
-The same holds for $\nabla\tilde{O}(\theta)$.
-It follows that the hypotheses on $\tilde{O}(\theta)$ for Theorem 1 hold for VQEs affected by general coherent errors.
+In case noise is present on each layer, we repeat the procedure for each layer iteratively and our statement is proven. \end{proof} It remains to show that $\tilde{O}(\theta)$ is smooth in $\theta$.
+This is easily done by checking that it is a finite sum of smooth elements.
+It follows that the hypotheses on $\tilde{O}(\theta)$ for Theorem 2 hold for VQEs affected by general coherent errors.